 Depending on your background, you may also have a specific predisposition to certain illnesses, or a way of protecting yourself against ailments developed within your DNA.
 For instance, many African and Mediterranean individuals have genes to protect them from malaria.
 Alternatively, Sickle cell anaemia is more common among people of African descent than European.

 As mentioned above, every new living being, including human beings, inherit two copies of each chromosome – one from our mother, and the other from our father.
 However, while many of the components of our DNA will be the same to our parents, the recombination of genes, and the process of making gametes leads to significant changes.
+So, how can I check my unique DNA combination?

 “Recombination” is the genetic process in which sections of DNA are traded between chromosomes making up a base pair.
 The total amount of DNA in each chromosome doesn’t change, but the trading between your mother and father’s chromosomes leads to a unique design.